MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Microsoft.Graph.Files.md

 ### [Restore-MgDriveItem](Restore-MgDriveItem.md)
 Restore a driveItem that has been deleted and is currently in the recycle bin.
-**NOTE**: This functionality is currently only available for OneDrive Personal.
+NOTE: This functionality is currently only available for OneDrive Personal.

 ### [Restore-MgDriveItemListItemDocumentSetVersion](Restore-MgDriveItemListItemDocumentSetVersion.md)
 Restore a document set version.